 We will use a combination of manual demining and mechanical demining, alongside explosive ordnance disposal.
 Our team includes Israelis, Palestinians and Georgians.

 Our initial technical survey indicates that it will take two years to make the entire site safe.
-We predict that the cost will be approximately $1.5m.

 - The project covers 100 hectares (247 acres) of land requiring mine and battle area clearance